KikinaStudio/Numi/spatial-branching-ai/README.md

-# Spatial Branching AI 🧠
+# Numi 🧠

 An intelligent infinite canvas for non-linear AI conversations.
 Visualize your thoughts, branch off interesting points, and collaborate in a shared spatial environment.

 ## 🎯 Project Objective

-The goal of **Spatial Branching AI** is to break the linear constraints of traditional chat interfaces.
+The goal of **Numi** is to break the linear constraints of traditional chat interfaces.
 By treating conversations as a dynamic, branching tree on an infinite canvas, users can explore multiple ideas simultaneously without losing context.

 Key objectives include: